ryujinx-mirror/ryujinx/README.md

  - **Audio**

    Audio output is entirely supported, audio input (microphone) isn't supported.
-We use C# wrappers for [OpenAL](https://openal.org/downloads/oalinst.zip) (installation needed), and [libsoundio](http://libsound.io/) as the fallback.
+We use C# wrappers for [OpenAL](https://openal-soft.org/), and [libsoundio](http://libsound.io/) as the fallback.

 - **CPU**